Denzy7/dengine/deps/README.md

 `git submodule update deps/glfw deps/cpython`

 # python
 Depends if python is found on your system.
 And is compatible with the build system.
 If not this will result in a lenghty compile process.
-It might also result in an incompatible module set
+It might also result in an incompatible module set.

+A general rule of thumb if you are using Linux, no need to build python.
+Just set CMake option DENGINE_USE_SYSTEM_PYTHON to ON.
+Otherwise if you are going to build on another system, definitely set it to OFF

 # debian & ubuntu
 `# apt install libglfw3-dev libgtk-3-dev libpython3.9-dev `